-Apartment in a 1970s Building in Israel
+Apartment in a 1970s Building in Israel40 photos

 Studio Architect Oshir Asaban renovated a 150 square meter residence in a 1970s building in Ramat Gan, Israel.
 The existing interior was completely transformed and the space redesigned to meet the needs of the new tenants.